leske42/Foundations/UB/README.md

 }
 ```

 This cannot be caught at compile-time.
 Still, if the standard says that dereferencing NULL results in an error, the compiler *has to make sure* that it does.
-There is a straightforward solution to this that some of you might have already thought of: the compiler can add a NULL check before `*ptr`. *And then add NULL checks everywhere else in all C code ever where pointers are being dereferenced.*
+There is a straightforward solution to this that some of you might have already thought of: the compiler can add a NULL check before `*ptr`. *And then add NULL checks everywhere else in all of your C code where pointers are being dereferenced.*

 There are of course things that are way more difficult to implement than this.
 You can check the PDF for more examples, but a good example is *trying to prevent double freeing*.
 Accessing something that has been freed at the moment counts as UB.
 Pointers themselves are just addresses though, and right now there is no way in C language to know what exactly lies behind (something I should be able to access or not) before dereferencing itself happens (and by then it's too late).
 In order to know this information beforehand, the compiler would have to implement a whole infrastructure that stores metadata about all of the pointers in your code, and perform a lookup procedure before each access.

+[create image for here]

 Letting these things be undefined by the C Standard makes the job of compiler developers easier and more straightforward.
 It also allows for faster code (all of the additional NULL-checks and lookups we mentioned earlier take up time).
 In fact, the strongest reason for keeping UB is that it makes C to be a very fast language (but not like my example) - by enabling the compiler to **make some assumptions necessary for aggressive optimization**.

 ### Compiler Optimizations

+Do you remember when we mentioned `INT_MAX` on the hardware level always overflows into `INT_MIN`?
+Everybody who has done `Rush 00`in Piscine probably has seen this happen with their own eyes too.

+In order to be able to optimize your code effectively, the compiler adopts the following mindset: "if it isn't defined what will happen on x, **I will assume that x will never happen**."

+Logically this is sound.
+In care you are wrong and thing you assumed is impossible happens - whatever the result, you are good (since everything is allowed by the Standard).
+I will also show you why this mindset is super powerful in practice.